nburako/mars-rover/README.md

 # mars-rover

 My solution to well known programming challenge named Mars Rovers with Go.
-I aimed to practice object oriented approach in go language.
+I aimed to practice object oriented approach in Go language.

 # MARS ROVERS
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.